-About a recent performance Cleveland Classical wrote, "Larison played a beautifully delineated, soaring melody with lovely variety in dynamics, especially in the final fade to nothingness."
-As a soloist, he has performed in concert halls, on radio and on television across the U.S. and abroad, including in the John F. Kennedy Center for the Performing Arts, Tignes Space (Tignes, France), the Cleveland Guitar Society, the New Mexico International Guitar Festival, Guitar Sarasota, the Greater Cincinnati Guitar Society, KUSF (NPR, San Francisco), and KASA Fox (Albuquerque).
-Along with follow guitarist Andrew Stroud, Adam performs as half of Duo 220, with recent feature performances for the Louisville International Guitar Festival, the Texas A&M International Guitar Symposium, the Troy University Guitar Festival, the Wilmington Guitar Society, and the Corsham Arts Festival (U.K.).
-He has performed North American and world premieres of works by Georg Friedrich Haas, Robert Morris, and Sebastian Anthony Birch.
-Adam has been recognized with the 1st Prize and Audience Prize in the Great Lakes Guitar Competition, 2nd Prize in the Hamilton International Guitar Competition (Ontario, Canada), and 3rd Prize in the Boston GuitarFest competition.
+About a recent performance, Cleveland Classical wrote, "Larison played a beautifully delineated, soaring melody with lovely variety in dynamics, especially in the final fade to nothingness."
+As a soloist, Adam Larison has performed in concert halls, on radio and on television across the U.S. and abroad, including in the John F. Kennedy Center for the Performing Arts, Tignes Space (Tignes, France), the Cleveland Guitar Society, the New Mexico International Guitar Festival, Guitar Sarasota, the Greater Cincinnati Guitar Society, KUSF (NPR, San Francisco) and KASA Fox (Albuquerque).
+Along with follow guitarist Andrew Stroud, Larison performs as half of Duo 220 with notable feature performances for the Louisville International Guitar Festival, the Texas A&M International Guitar Symposium, the Troy University Guitar Festival, the Wilmington Guitar Society, the Corsham Arts Festival (U.K.), and the Philadelphia Guitar Society.
+He has performed North American and world premieres of works by Georg Friedrich Haas, Robert Morris, Sebastian Anthony Birch, and Mark Nowakowski.
+Larison has been recognized with the First Prize and Audience Prize in the Great Lakes Guitar Competition, Second Prize in the Hamilton International Guitar Competition (Ontario, Canada) and Third Prize in the Boston GuitarFest competition.

-Adam was introduced to the guitar at the Albuquerque Academy in Albuquerque, New Mexico.
-His formative teachers were Albuquerque-based musical polymath Louis Critchfield, and visionary pre-college guitar pedagogues Mickey Jones and John Truitt.
-Adam completed his undergraduate degree with Bruce Holzman at Florida State University where he was the recipient of a full scholarship and graduated magna cum laude.
-He holds a master’s degree from the San Francisco Conservatory where he received the Presidential and Vincent Constantino Scholarships and studied with Sergio Assad, and a Doctor of Musical Arts degree from the Eastman School of Music where he studied with Nicholas Goluses and Paul Odette.
+Larison was introduced to the guitar at the Albuquerque Academy in Albuquerque, New Mexico.
+His formative teachers were Albuquerque-based musical polymath Louis Critchfield and visionary pre-college guitar pedagogues Mickey Jones and John Truitt.
+Adam completed his undergraduate degree with Bruce Holzman at Florida State University where he received a full scholarship and graduated magna cum laude.
+He earned a master’s degree under Sergio Assad at the San Francisco Conservatory where he received the Presidential and Vincent Constantino Scholarships, and a Doctor of Musical Arts degree with Performer’s Certificate under Nicholas Goluses and Paul Odette from the Eastman School of Music.

-Adam plays a 2012 David Whiteman concert guitar (www.whitemanguitars.com), and a Romantic guitar by Johann Rudert (Vienna, 1820).
+Adam plays a 2012 David Whiteman concert guitar (www.whitemanguitars.com).